 The academic offerings, fine arts options, and intercollegiate athletic programs all expanded greatly under Cedarholm, who remained president until 1983.
 Many of the present campus buildings were constructed, including seven of the 10 dormitories and the Gymnasium.

 The 1980s and 1990s saw Maranatha achieve financial stability as well as fall enrollment that began to grow nearly every year.
 No fewer than 39 different building and remodeling projects, including the Cedarholm Library and Research Center, were completed between 1983 and 1998.
-Maranatha also earned regional accreditation in 1993, a pivotal moment in the College’s academic history.
+Maranatha also earned regional accreditation in 1993, a pivotal moment in the University’s academic history.

 Enrollment continued to grow during the first decade of the 2000s, surpassing 900 students in the fall of 2004.
 The newest major building on campus, the Dining Complex, opened in the fall of 2005.
 The Global Encounters missions program began in 2006.
 The later part of the decade saw the addition of Maranatha Online and Maranatha Baptist Seminary.

 Recent years have also included some significant events.
-The largest institutional scholarship programs in College history, the Bible and Church Ministries Scholarship and the Teacher Education Scholarship, have been implemented during the last two years.
+The largest institutional scholarship programs in University history, the Bible and Church Ministries Scholarship and the Teacher Education Scholarship, have been implemented during the last two years.
 The Army ROTC chapter, established in 2006, has grown from six cadets to a record 30

 Current students remain as committed to God’s work as those who preceded them.
 Our most recent alumni survey indicates that 92 percent of our graduates are actively involved in local church ministry.
 God has blessed and sustained a school that remains true to its mission—to develop leaders for ministry in the local church and the world “To the Praise of His Glory.”